jpknwls/LargeList/README.md

 # LargeList
-Non-ScrollView approach to large lists in SwiftUIs
+Non-ScrollView approach to large lists in SwiftUI